stellarwp/shepherd/docs/getting-started.md

 ### What Happens Next?

 1. Shepherd schedules your task with Action Scheduler
-2. WordPress cron (or another Action Scheduler's runner, like CLI) picks up the task
+2. WordPress cron picks up the task
-3. Your task's `process()` method is executed
+3. Your task's `process()` method executes
-4. The task lifecycle is logged in the database
+4. The lifecycle is logged in the database
-5. If the task fails, it may be retried based on your configuration
+5. Failed tasks may be retried based on configuration

-Check your `debug.log` file, and you should see the message "Shepherd Task: Hello, World! with code 200".
+Check `debug.log` for the message "Shepherd Task: Hello, World! with code 200".

 ## Verifying Task Execution

-You can check if your task was scheduled successfully:
+Check if your task was scheduled successfully:

 ```php
 // Get the last scheduled task ID